MG-RAST/Shock/docs/building.md

 Documentation
 -------------
-For further information about Shock's functionality, please refer to our [github wiki](https://github.com/MG-RAST/Shock/docs/).
+For further information about Shock's functionality, please refer to our [github](https://github.com/MG-RAST/Shock/docs/).

 Developer Notes
 ---------------